 Dear Kidcam Families,

-We are going to do our best to set forth some very specific and required needs as it relates to what needs to happen before camp and upon arrival on your camper’s first day.
-We feel this will be very necessary to limit the number of bodies we have on site, exposure to anything unnecessary, and ease the stress, questions, and craziness that sometimes come with a camper’s first day.
+We are going to set forth some very specific and required needs as it relates to what must happen before camp and upon arrival on your camper’s first day.
+We feel this will be very necessary to limit the number of people we have on site, exposure to anything unnecessary, and ease the stress, questions, and craziness that sometimes come with a camper’s first day.

 If dates should change regarding the start of your camp program, we will email you and call you.
 If any week does not start on time, we will either refund or move that money towards food or aftercare if you choose.

-Amending Enrollment by Site Enrollment will be limited in the early weeks to meet the 25% capacity restrictions in many locations.
+Amending Enrollment by Site Enrollment will be limited and will follow that current phase of each state.
+We are hopeful we might be at 75% by June.
 Groups will be limited to no more than 10 people.
 Groups will move around together, eat lunch together and stay as a ‘family’ throughout the day.

-No Offsite Field Trips (at least in June; varies by location) The importance of keeping campers & staff as “close to home” as possible helps limit the exposure to things that are out of our control.
+Offsite Field Trips The importance of keeping campers & staff as “close to home” as possible helps limit the exposure to things that are out of our control.
 We can manage the safety and sanitation of our camp worlds as best we can, but when we go outside of our environment, the increased risk multiplies.
-Given the extreme, cautionary measures we will still face going into summer, we will work to bring more exciting things to camp, and stay on site as much as possible.
+We will monitor the current state of Covid each week, and determine if we feel going off-site for trips or swimming makes sense.
+We will work to bring more exciting things to camp, and stay on site as much as possible.

 We will still plan to go off-site to swim once a week for camp locations that do not have a swimming pool at their location, if this remains an approved activity.

-Sanitation Hand Washing and sanitation will become part of our daily schedule.
-It has always been important, but it will now be part of our schedule.
+Sanitation Hand Washing and sanitation always remains part of our daily schedule.
 We will also have someone on staff responsible for daily sanitation at each site.